-Undergraduate (AA/BBA) and master's students have up to 150% of their program length to complete their degree before they become ineligible to receive financial aid (including federal Direct and PLUS loans).
+Undergraduate (AA/BBA) students have up to 150% of their program length and graduate students have up to 200% of their program to complete their degree before they become ineligible to receive financial aid (including federal Direct and PLUS loans).
 Any student approaching or exceeding this limit will be dismissed.